- funk chords

-- fast paced ghost strums and muted strums
+- fast-paced ghost strums and muted strums

-- fretting and strumming hand synchronization through practicing to various bpm drum tracks, changing between quarter note, 8th note and 16th note strums
+- fretting and strumming hand synchronization through practicing to various bpm drum tracks, changing between quarter note, 8th note, and 16th note strums

-The real secret to getting a feel for funk strumming is keeping your strumming hand moving to rhythm, no matter what happens.
+The real secret to getting a feel for funk strumming is keeping your strumming hand moving to the rhythm, no matter what happens.
 This takes a considerable amount of practice, as we’ll discuss in the Moves Like Jagger tutorial.
 Patience is really key here, you can’t learn this stuff overnight.
 It takes lots of practice, but as with all things guitar, it is more than worth it in the end.

 Here are the drum tracks I used in the lesson, go ahead and download them, and use them for practicing (Right-click on the file -> Save as):